 - Manage separation anxiety: If you spot signs of separation anxiety in your children, then try to establish a routine to make them feel secure on their own.Place a security or comfort toy away from the baby’s reach but within their line of sight.
 Leave your baby in the room for shorter periods while supervising them from afar.

 - Break dependency sleep habits: If your baby has the habit of falling asleep in your arms, then they might wake up as soon as you set them in the crib.
-To avoid this, put your baby in the crib when they are drowsy, but not in asleep state.
+To avoid this, put your baby in the crib when they show signs of drowsiness but are not in an asleep state.
 This gives them time to adjust to the crib.
 If your baby is habituated to sleeping in your arms, it might take a lot of patience and effort to break the habit.

 - Help establish circadian rhythms: The first signs of circadian rhythms develop ten to twelve weeks from birth, marked by an increase in sleep during the night (3).
 During this period, train your baby’s body to establish a daytime and a nighttime schedule by playing, interacting, exposing them to sunlight in the morning and afternoon, and being less active during the night.